Tornadoes of 2021: August 7 (Wisconsin)

 During the early evening hours of August 7, an isolated supercell thunderstorm produced a tornado that touched down and moved through the southern edge of Boscobel, Wisconsin, causing minor to moderate roof and tree damage in town.
 The tornado strengthened and widened significantly as it moved east of town, reaching high-end EF3 intensity and damaging or destroying multiple homes, barns, and outbuildings.
 Power poles were snapped, and many trees were snapped and denuded by the tornado.
 After the tornado dissipated, the same parent supercell spawned an EF1 tornado that caused damage to trees and two barns near Highland.

-August 9
+August 9 (United States)

 A small outbreak of mostly weak tornadoes occurred across an area extending from North Dakota to northern Illinois during the afternoon and evening of August 9.
 An EF1 tornado and two EF0 tornadoes were caught on video by multiple storm chasers as they impacted multiple farms near Sycamore, Illinois, damaging or destroying numerous outbuildings, and inflicting roof damage to homes.
-An EF1 tornado also damaged several farms near Arlington, Illinois as well.
+An EF1 tornado also damaged several farms near Arlington, Illinois, as well.
 In McHenry, a brief EF1 tornado caused significant roof damage at a townhouse complex in the northern part of town.
 The strongest tornado of the outbreak was a low-end EF2 tornado that snapped or uprooted numerous hardwood trees, and completely destroyed a barn near Sharon, North Dakota.
 An EF1 tornado also caused damage to farm homes, barns, and trees near Davidson, Minnesota, Minnesota.
 A total of 20 tornadoes were confirmed.